YiannisChen/Artificial-Intelligence-Basics/README.md

 2. Gobang AI with Alpha-Beta Pruning

-It implements a Gobang (Five-in-a-Row) game with an AI opponent.
+It implements a Gobang game with an AI opponent.
 The AI uses the Negamax algorithm with Alpha-Beta Pruning to optimize its move selection.
 The project is based on the algorithm from colingogogo（https://github.com/colingogogo）, with some modifications for learning purposes.

+3. Decision Tree Entropy and Classification

+This project implements a decision tree classifier using the `sklearn` library, with a focus on calculating entropy as a key part of decision tree algorithms like ID3.
+It also demonstrates how to preprocess a dataset, train a decision tree model, and compute the information entropy of the dataset’s classification labels.